confluentinc/examples/microservices-orders/docs/index.rst

 ========
-Playbook
+Tutorial
 ========

-How to use the playbook
+How to use the tutorial:
 ~~~~~~~~~~~~~~~~~~~~~~~

 First run the full end-to-end working solution, which requires no code development, to see a customer-representative deployment of a streaming application..
 This provides context for each of the exercises in which you will develop pieces of the microservices.

-After you have successfully run the full solution, run through the playbook to learn the basic principles of streaming applications.
+After you have successfully run the full solution, run through the tutorial to learn the basic principles of streaming applications.
-There are multiple exercises in the playbook, and for each exercise:
+There are multiple exercises in the tutorial, and for each exercise:

 #.
 Read the description to understand the focus area for the exercise
 #.
 Open the file specified in each exercise and fill in the missing code, identified by `TODO`